HOME

 The puer typically leads a provisional life, due to the fear of being caught in a situation from which it might not be possible to escape.
 His lot is seldom what he really wants and one day he will do something about it — but not just yet.
 Plans for the future slip away in fantasies of what will be, what could be, while no decisive action is taken to change.
 He covets independence and freedom, chafes at boundaries and limits, and tends to find any restriction intolerable […] Common symptoms of puer psychology are dreams of imprisonment and similar imagery: chains, bars, cages, entrapment, bondage.
 Life itself, existential reality, is experienced as a prison.
 The bars are unconscious ties to the unfettered world of early life.
 (Sharp, 1991)

-This feeling of being fettered is what characterizes today’s ideological mindset.
-It is today typical among leftist, feminist, and black “liberation” groups to claim that they are circumscribed by the structures of society, created by the oppressing White Patriarchate (symbolic of the demanding father figure).
-The demands of adult life can indeed be hard to endure, especially in times of economical hardship.
-But if an ideology is created out of this youthful concept, then society is bound to churn out a multitude of alienated people each year.
-It is imperative that this ongoing epidemic is better understood.
-The Freudians call it the ‘Peter Pan syndrome’, which is the title of Dan Kiley’s book from 1983.
-(However, he gives no references to Jungian authors who already had researched the problem.)
+This feeling of being fettered characterizes today’s ideological mindset.
+It is now typical among leftist, feminist, and black “liberation” groups to claim that they are constrained by societal structures created by the oppressive White Patriarchy (symbolic of the demanding father figure).
+The demands of adult life can indeed be difficult to endure, especially during times of economic hardship.
+However, when an ideology is created from this youthful concept, society becomes bound to produce a multitude of alienated people each year.
+It is imperative that this ongoing epidemic be better understood.
+Freudians call it the ‘Peter Pan syndrome,’ which is the title of Dan Kiley’s book from 1983.
+(However, he provides no references to Jungian authors who had already researched the problem.)

-The puerile form of narcissism has not yet received full attention by the psychological community.
-Comparatively, there is a huge amount of literature on the Oedipal form of narcissism, connected with narcissistic personality disorder.
-Whereas Oedipal narcissism is the specialty of Freudians the puer aeternus is the specialty of Jungians.
-Marie-Louise von Franz analyses a figure corresponding to Peter Pan, namely “The Little Prince” by Antoine de Saint-Exupéry.
-As an archetype the puer aeternus is something valuable and wonderful, although identification leads to tragic consequences.
-An important difference is that the puerile narcissist is decidedly more sociable than the Oedipal.
-The latter is a nuisance in workplaces because the little King Oedipus has no notion that he can be wrong, which causes problems when deciding how to resolve matters.
-Yet, such persons can be quite industrious.
+The puerile form of narcissism has not yet received full attention from the psychological community.
+In comparison, there exists a vast amount of literature on the Oedipal form of narcissism, which is connected with narcissistic personality disorder.
+Whereas Oedipal narcissism is the specialty of Freudians, the puer aeternus is the specialty of Jungians.
+Marie-Louise von Franz analyzes a figure corresponding to Peter Pan, namely “The Little Prince” by Antoine de Saint-Exupéry.
+As an archetype, the puer aeternus represents something valuable and wonderful, although identification with it leads to tragic consequences.
+An important difference is that the puerile narcissist is decidedly more sociable than the Oedipal type.
+The latter becomes a nuisance in workplaces because the little King Oedipus has no notion that he can be wrong, which causes problems when deciding how to resolve matters.
+Yet such persons can be quite industrious.
 The puer aeternus is different.
-I once knew a handsome and friendly puer that, although he was an adult man, really thought that he could live without money.
-What do we need the facts of reality for?
-He could equally well settle on the asteroid B-612, like the Little Prince.
+I once knew a handsome and friendly puer who, although he was an adult man, genuinely believed that he could live without money.
+What need did he have for the facts of reality?
+He could just as well settle on asteroid B-612, like the Little Prince.
 M-L von Franz characterizes the puer aeternus:

 Precisely because the puer entertains false pretensions, he becomes collectivized from within, with the result that none of his reactions are really very personal or very special.
 He becomes a type, the type of the puer aeternus.
 He becomes an archetype, and if you become that, you are not at all original, not at all yourself and something special, but just an archetype […] One can foretell what a puer aeternus will look like and how he will feel.
 He is merely the archetype of the eternal youth god, and therefore he has all the features of the god: he has a nostalgic longing for death, he thinks of himself as being something special, he is the one sensitive being among all the other tough sheep.
 He will have a problem with an aggressive, destructive shadow which he will not want to live and generally projects, and so on.
 There is nothing special whatsoever.
 The greater the identification with the youthful god, the less individual the person although he himself feels so special. (von Franz, 2000, p.
 121)

-A teenage boy who refuses to accept responsibility might become a grown-up who refuses to accept responsibility.
-Yet, not all of them will become a bum or an alcoholic.
+A teenage boy who refuses to accept responsibility might become a grown man who refuses to accept responsibility.
+Yet not all of them will become vagrants or alcoholics.
 Rather, their irresponsibility is typically hidden behind a respectable façade.
-The most typical characteristic of the puer is that he will refrain from taking root in the present, instead keep hovering like a helium balloon in his life.
-Although the puer is often capable of carrying a job, he is incapable of taking a passionate interest in it.
-By example, a puer working as software developer will take no real interest in algorithm technique or the advanced features of the programming language.
+The most characteristic trait of the puer is that he will refrain from taking root in the present, instead continuing to hover like a helium balloon through his life.
+Although the puer is often capable of maintaining employment, he is incapable of taking a passionate interest in his work.
+For example, a puer working as a software developer will take no genuine interest in algorithmic techniques or the advanced features of programming languages.

-Instead he is likely to adopt a strangely indifferent attitude, as if he were floating in the air, even if the company risks going out of business.
-It is merely a provisional job, anyway.
-In case he is married, it is a provisional arrangement, too.
-The prevalence of the puerile syndrome explains why people in the present era so often change their partner.
+Instead, he is likely to adopt a strangely indifferent attitude, as if he were floating in the air, even when the company risks bankruptcy.
+It is merely a provisional job, after all.
+If he is married, that too is a provisional arrangement.
+The prevalence of the puerile syndrome explains why people in the present era change partners so frequently.
 Several authors have noted their proclivity for short-lived romantic attachments (cf. Yeoman, 1998, p.
 28).
-Neither the puer nor the puella has the aptitude for a genuine emotional attachment.
-They have no strong passion for anything or anybody, but remain dissolute and unfaithful in the general sense — a moral incapacity characteristic of the pueri aeterni.
+Neither the puer nor the puella possesses the capacity for genuine emotional attachment.
+They have no strong passion for anything or anyone, but remain dissolute and unfaithful in the general sense — a moral incapacity characteristic of the pueri aeterni.

 The puerile society

-I maintain that the puer aeternus syndrome has emerged as an enormous problem of our time.
-It even poses a threat to Western civilization.
+I maintain that the puer aeternus syndrome has emerged as an enormous problem of our time and even poses a threat to Western civilization.
 It underlies the prevailing cultural and moral relativism in the Western world.
 The puer aeternus refuses to take root in our common heritage.
-He has no love for our great cathedrals nor for our intellectual heritage.
-Cultural unfaithfulness, together with the refusal to grow up, has given rise to an ideology of multiculturalism according to which “anything goes”.
-There is a belief that all cultures, theories, religions, personalities, and ethnic groups, are mixable because they aren’t essentially different.
-The “ideology of sameness” impedes individuation, keeping people locked up in the Kindergarten of uniformity.
+He has no love for our great cathedrals or for our intellectual tradition.
+Cultural unfaithfulness, combined with the refusal to mature, has given rise to an ideology of multiculturalism according to which “anything goes.”
+There exists a belief that all cultures, theories, religions, personalities, and ethnic groups are interchangeable because they are not essentially different.
+The “ideology of sameness” impedes individuation, keeping people trapped in the kindergarten of uniformity.

-Yet, the current sameness ideology builds on a puerile form of indifference toward culture and ethnicity.
-The puer aeternus, since he lacks zest for learning, never develops a proper understanding of anything.
-Among the pueri aeterni are many politicians and journalists who remain indifferent towards our Christian legacy.
-Nor have they investigated Islamic culture, or delved into anthropology and psychology.
-It is only in their capacity of “empty balloons”, floating above reality, that they are able to claim that “anything goes”.
-Had they acquired a proper understanding, they would realize that many differences of culture and human nature stand firm, contradictions and incongruities that must needs lead to destructive consequences.
+Yet the current ideology of sameness builds upon a puerile form of indifference towards culture and ethnicity.
+The puer aeternus, since he lacks enthusiasm for learning, never develops a proper understanding of anything.
+Among the pueri aeterni are many politicians and journalists who remain indifferent to our Christian legacy.
+Nor have they investigated Islamic culture or delved into anthropology and psychology.
+It is only in their capacity as “empty balloons,” floating above reality, that they are able to claim that “anything goes.”
+Had they acquired proper understanding, they would realize that many differences of culture and human nature are fundamental — contradictions and incongruities that inevitably lead to destructive consequences.

-But the puer aeternus isn’t worried about such things.
+But the puer aeternus is not troubled by such concerns.
 He has no passion for our civilization, since he is essentially loveless.
-Behind the façade, he feels no responsibility at all for our cultural heritage.
+Behind the façade, he feels no responsibility whatsoever for our cultural heritage.
 Relativism means that there really is no such thing as right or wrong.
-Conservative philosopher Roger Scruton employs the word ‘oikophobia’ (‘ecophobia’) and defines it as “the repudiation of inheritance and home.”
-He argues that it is “a stage through which the adolescent mind normally passes”.
-In adulthood it is a feature of some, typically leftist, political impulses and ideologies which espouse xenophilia (preference for alien cultures) (cf. Wiki, here).
+Conservative philosopher Roger Scruton employs the term ‘oikophobia’ (’ecophobia’) and defines it as “the repudiation of inheritance and home.”
+He argues that it is “a stage through which the adolescent mind normally passes.”
+In adulthood, it is a feature of certain, typically leftist, political impulses and ideologies that espouse xenophilia (preference for alien cultures) (cf. Wiki: ‘Oikophobia’).

 A Prime Minister who says such things about his own country and people cannot be of sound mind.
-There is a complete lack of objectivity, a monumental naiveté, as well as the characteristically puerile lack of grounding in culture.
-Yet, Reinfeldt, as the self-professed quisling of the modern era, is not an uncommon example, because politics is replete with pueri aeterni.
-It must needs lead to the disintegration of culture.
-The following clear-sighted excerpt was written more than 70 years ago, by sociology professor Pitirim Sorokin (1889-1968).
-Sorokin says that when any socio-cultural system enters the stage of its disintegration, it first enters a phase of inner self-contradiction in the form of an irreconcilable dualism.
-It soon becomes formless in that it develops a chaotic syncretism of undigested elements taken from different cultures:
+There is a complete lack of objectivity, monumental naïveté, as well as the characteristically puerile lack of grounding in culture.
+Yet Reinfeldt, as the self-professed quisling of the modern era, is not an uncommon example, because politics is replete with pueri aeterni.
+This inevitably leads to the disintegration of culture.
+The following prescient excerpt was written more than 70 years ago by sociology professor Pitirim Sorokin (1889 – 1968).
+Sorokin says that when any socio-cultural system enters the stage of its disintegration, it first enters a phase of inner self-contradiction in the form of irreconcilable dualism.
+It soon becomes formless as it develops a chaotic syncretism of undigested elements taken from different cultures:

 An emergence of a chaotic syncretism in a given integrated culture is another general symptom of its disintegration.
 The classical example is given by the overripe sensate culture of Greece and Rome.
 In that stage it became, in the words of Tacitus, “the common sink into which everything infamous and abominable flows like a torrent from all quarters of the world” […]